Business & Management (Administrative Sciences)

 - International Business Management

-- MS in Administrative Studies
+- MS in Administrative Studies (on campus)

 - MS in Human Resources Management (online)